 Sister Antoinette (Nonie) Gutzler, M.M.

-Sister Nonie was born in Brooklyn, NY, and she entered Maryknoll in 1964.
-After receiving her B.A. in Theology from Mundelein College in Chicago in 1971, Sister Nonie was missioned to Tanzania, East Africa.
+After graduating from Bishop McDonnell High School in 1963, she entered Maryknoll at the Sisters Center in Ossining, NY in 1964.
+After receiving a B.A. in Theology from Mundelein College in Chicago in 1971, Sister Nonie was assigned to Tanzania, East Africa.
 In Mwanza, her ministry was multi-faceted—high school religious education, work with the Young Catholic Students movement, and co-directing a center for students to meet the needs of a growing population of young people away from home for studies.

 In 1975, Sister Nonie was asked to return to the United States to do mission education and promotion in the New England area for two years: talking in churches, schools, women’s guilds, and other places.
-Sister Nonie was enthusiastic about the experience saying, “I really loved it.
+Enthusiastic about the experience Sister Nonie says, “I really loved it.
 I’d been out of touch with the Church in America.
 I liked sharing what I had experienced in mission and I realized that these were the people who sent me.”

-Sister Nonie served as Personnel Director of the Maryknoll Sisters Congregation from 1989 to 1993.
+Back at Maryknoll, NY in 1989, Sister Nonie served as Personnel Director of the Maryknoll Sisters Congregation until 1993.
 Those years were significant ones for her as she touched “holy ground” in her work with Maryknoll Sisters either going to or returning from their mission areas.

-In 1995, Sister Nonie received her M.A. in Systematic Theology from Fordham University in New York and her Ph.D. in 2001.
+In 1995, Sister Nonie earned an M.A. in Systematic Theology from Fordham University in New York and a Ph.D. in 2001.
 During her time at Fordham, Sister Nonie was a graduate assistant and research assistant to Dr. Elizabeth Johnson SSJ, and also a full-time teaching fellow.

 Sister Nonie is a committee member of the Ecclesia of Women in Asia, a gathering of Asian women theologians.
 In 2008, Sister Nonie was invited to give a talk to the Federation of Asian Bishops Conference, and spoke on “Enabling Women: Gender in the Context of Church Documents.”

-In 2014, Sister Nonie was elected President of the Congregation.
+In 2014, Sister Nonie was elected to the Sisters Congregational Leadership Team to serve as President of the Maryknoll Sisters Congregation until 2021.